-- 1. Study site layer (polygon) with unique ID field - Parcel layer (polygon) Census block layer (polygon) with field containing population - 4.
-XTools extension (available from the Downloads section of the ESRI website)
+- 1. Study-Site Layer (polygon) with unique ID field - 2.
+[Land-Use ?]
+Parcels Layer? (polygon) - 3.
+Census Block Layer (polygon) with field containing population - 4.
+XTools extension (available from the Downloads section of the ESRI Web site)

-- 1. Add the site layer and census block layer to your Map Document. - 2.
-From the XTools menu, select "Table Operations" and then "Calculate Area, Perimeter, Length, - Acres, and Hectares" (follow instructions included with the extension for XTools installation). a.
-Under "Select layer to measure", select the census block layerb.
-Under "Desired output units", choose your units (depending on the study site size, try - Miles, Meters, or Feet, for example) - c.
-If you do not with to generate a parameter, such as Perimeter, Length, or Hectares, deselect it now (leave Area and Hectares selected) - Hit OK d. - 3.
-New fields called "Area" and "Hectares" will be created in the attribute table of your new census block polygon layer with the areas of each polygon calculated in the units you chose (Area) and in Hectares (Hectares). - 4.
-Open the GeoProcessing Wizard. - a.
-Choose Intersect two layers and click Next - b.
-Select your census blocks as the input layer - c.
-Select your study site layer as the overlay layer - d.
-Choose a name and location for the output layer - e.
-Click Finish - f.
-The new layer will be added to the Map Document - 5.
-Open the Attribute Table of the census block layer created in the previous step.
+- 1. Add the Study-Site Layer and Census Block Layer to your Map Document. - 2.
+From the XTools menu, select Table Operations and then Calculate Area, Perimeter, Length Acres, and Hectares (follow instructions included with the extension for XTools installation). - 1.
+Under Select layer to measure, select the Census Block Layer. - 2.
+Under Desired output units, choose your units (depending on the study site size, try Miles, Meters or Feet, for example). - 3.
+If you do not wish to generate a parameter, such as Perimeter or Length, deselect it now (leave Area and Hectares selected). - Click OK. - 3.
+New fields called Area and Hectares will be created in the Attribute Table of your new census block polygon layer with the areas of each polygon calculated in the units you chose (Area) and in Hectares (Hectares). - 4.
+Open the GeoProcessing Wizard.

 - a.
-Click on Options and choose Add Fieldb.
-Name the field OrigHect and make it of type Double - c.
-Back in the Attribute Table, right click on the name of the OrigHect field - d.
-Choose Calculate Values - e.
-In the Field Calculator, double click Hectares and click OK. - f.
-You have now copied the values from Hectares to OrigHect
+Choose Intersect two layers and click Next.b.
+Select your census blocks as the input layer. - c.
+Select your Study-Site Layer as the overlay layer . - d.
+Choose a name and location for the output layer. - e.
+Click Finish. - f.
+The new layer will be added to the Map Document. - 5.
+Open the Attribute Table of the Census Block Layer created in the previous step. - a.
+Click on Options and choose Add Field. - b.
+Name the field OrigHect and make it of type Double.

-- 6. From the XTools menu, select "Table Operations" and then "Calculate Area, Perimeter, Length, Acres, and Hectares" (follow instructions included with the extension for XTools installation). - a.
-Under "Select layer to measure," select the clipped census block layer created in step 4 above - b.
-Under "Desired output units," choose your units (depending on the study site size, try Miles, Meters, or Feet, for example) - c.
-If you do not with to generate a parameter, such as Perimeter, Length, or Hectares, deselect it now (leave Area and Hectares selected) - d.
-Hit OK - 7.
-This will overwrite the values in the Hectares field with the new correct values (since the shapes have been clipped to the extent of the study site layer), yet the original number of hectares is preserved in the OrigHect field. - 8.
-To perform the population apportionment, open the Attribute Table of the clipped census block layer again. - a.
-Click on Options and choose Add Field - b.
-Name the field PopSplit and make it of type Double - c.
-Back in the Attribute Table, right click on the name of the PopSplit field - d.
-Choose Calculate Values - e.
-In the Field Calculator, double click Hectares, then hit the / button, then double click OrigHect, hit the button, and finally double click the name of your Population field Hit OK f. - 9.
+- c.
+Back in the Attribute Table, right-click on the name of the OrigHect field. - d.
+Choose Calculate Values. - e.
+In the Field Calculator, double-click Hectares and click OK. - f.
+You have now copied the values from Hectares to OrigHect. - 6.
+From the XTools menu, select Table Operation and then Calculate Area, Perimeter, Length Acres, and Hectares (follow instructions included with the extension for XTools installation). - a.
+Under Select layer to measure, select the clipped Census Block Layer created in step 4 above. - b.
+Under Desired output units, choose your units (depending on the study site size, try Miles, Meters, or Feet, for example). - c.
+If you do not wish to generate a parameter, such as Perimeter or Length, deselect it now (leave Area and Hectares selected). - d.
+Click OK. - 7.
+This will overwrite the values in the Hectares field with the new correct values (since the shapes have been clipped to the extent of the Study-Site Layer), yet the original number of hectares is preserved in the OrigHect field. - 8.
+To perform the population apportionment, open the Attribute Table of the clipped Census Block Layer again. - a.
+Click on Options and choose Add Field. - b.
+Name the field PopSplit and make it of type Double. - c.
+Back in the Attribute Table, right-click on the name of the PopSplit field. - d.
+Choose Calculate Values. - e.
+In the Field Calculator, double-click Hectares, then click the / button, then double-click OrigHect, click the button, and finally double-click the name of your Population field - f.
+Click OK. - 9.
 The result is a field called PopSplit that contains the same proportion of the original census population figure as the proportion of the clipped census block area to the original area.